-VIDIZMO DEM has robust security offering with various safety controls, both on an application level and for stored content.
+On the cloud or on-premise, VIDIZMO DEM has robust security offering with various safety controls, both on an application level and for stored content.
 VIDIZMO provides platform-based security through single sign-on authentication, multi-factor authentication, role-based access control, digital rights management (DRM), login encryption, audit logs, IP/ domain restriction (trusted domains), inactivity timeout and user logouts.

 VIDIZMO also provides application-level security and database/storage level security by offering SSO/Identity Federation, AD Attributes and Groups Synchronization, Role-Based Access Control (RBAC), Audit Logs, Trusted Domains, HTTPS, and Network Management.